 Records of sasines, testaments, inventories etc. are held at the National Archives of Scotland.

-The Perthshire Tourist Board has a comprehensive guide to the county.
+The Visit Scotland has a comprehensive guide to the county.

 Undiscovered Scotland has a collection of information about the area, including accomodation, local business and places of interest.
 Click on place names on the map to home in.

 The National Trust for Scotland manages these places of interest in Perthshire.